 Since moving into our house I haven’t been happy with the boys bunk beds.
 I didn’t like how awkward it was to crawl up and snuggle with Jack and I was always scared of someone falling off the ladder.
 So we split the beds into two twins which left them no room to play.

 When we got new bedroom carpet a few weeks ago, we had to disassemble the beds to move them out.
 That’s when I came up with the idea to build the boys the perfect bed.
 After years swooning over all the plans on Ana White’s blog and reading her book “The Handbuilt Home” this was the perfect opportunity to try our hand at some furniture building.
 Thankfully when I cautiously presented the plans for the Jr. Loft Bed to Matt he was even on board!
-So we sold the old beds and prepared for our biggest project to date (maybe not the hardest, but the biggest in size!)
+So we sold the old beds and prepared for our biggest project to date: The DIY Kids Loft Bunk Bed with Stairs

 Although nothing about it was difficult, it was time consuming, and consumed the greater part of two weekends.
 We followed the plans on Ana White’s blog pretty close, other than narrowing up the stairs by a few inches due to a furnace vent that would have been in the way.
 We bought all of our boards at Menards which came in just under $100 including the large piece of plywood.
 I spent chunks of time throughout the week getting all of the boards sanded.
 Then we spent a Saturday getting all the boards cut to the proper size.
 Then it was a week full of giving all the wood 2 coats of Bulls Eye primer and a top coat of high gloss cabinet paint.